With the current economic uncertainty, money issues have become the number one concern.

 It is possible — but you must be able to spend this time productively.

-Recently Vishen Lakhiani, New York Times bestselling author and founder of Mindvalley, had a Zoom conversation with the Mindvalley students.
-He asked them what their main concerns were in this unusual time.
+In a Zoom conversation with Mindvalley students, Vishen, founder of Mindvalley asked what their main concerns were at this unusual time.

 Unsurprisingly, 29% of the audience said money.